JingYuZ07/JingyuZhang/README.md

 ### Hi I'm Jingyu Zhang :)

-I'm a senior student studying Computer Science at the University of Marylabnd - College Park. /n I love web developement, React is my favorite.
+<p>I'm a senior student studying Computer Science at the University of Marylabnd - College Park.</p>
+I love web developement, React is my favorite.
 The creativity and problem solving that Web Developement has brought me, makes it exremely fun to learn.
 Besides coding and studying, I have a huge passion for music, and I work as a piano tuner on the side.

+<p>The projects that I have worked on including:<p/>